RakaDoank/ping-react-native/README.md

 This library requires explicit library and React Native version due to Turbo Modules capabilities and backward compatibility support

 #### New Architecture
 This library requires React Native >= 0.76 version.
 If you are using the latest React Native, you're good to go.
-Otherwise, either you need to upgrade your React Native version or you can [opt-out the new architecture](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here#opt-out) of your app and got the [Old Architecture](#old-architecture)
+Otherwise, either you need to upgrade your React Native version or you can [opt-out the new architecture](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here#opt-out) of your app and see the [Old Architecture](#old-architecture).
-Even this library marked in the `package.json` with >= 0.72 version of React Native, for the New Architecture, it's required to use React Native >= 0.76 version.
 #### Old Architecture
 > Currently, it's only for Android.
 Still in progress for iOS and macOS

-This library marked for React Native >= 0.76 as the `peerDependencies` in the `package.json` file, but actually you can use this library if you're in React Native >= 0.72 version.
+This library marked for React Native >= 0.76 as the `peerDependencies`, but actually you can use this library if you're in React Native >= 0.72 version.
 You need to override `ping-react-native` peer dependency by adding this library in `overrides` of your `package.json`
 ```json
 {
   "name": "yourapp",